-When it comes to gardening with kids, it is so easy to let the children get carried away with deciding which plants, trees, and shrubs to plant in the garden.
+When it comes to gardening with kids, it is so easy to let the children get carried away with deciding which plants, trees, and water feature from garden-fountains.com or shrubs to plant in the garden.
 We tend to get focused on how wonderful the greenery will look and how those brilliant blooms will brighten our yards.
 But in order to give the kids a chance to achieve the most lush look possible, when gardening with kids, it's vitally important to do the dirty work - having the children prepare the garden soil.
 Learn more from PBS Parents,

 Gardening With Kids: Getting Ready